Webb Mission Timeline

 From Vision to Reality

-In 2017, the mirrors and science instruments were connected and tested, then shipped to NASA’s Johnson Space Center in Houston, Texas.
-Additional environmental tests of the coupled telescope and instrument assembly occurred in a giant thermal vacuum chamber at Johnson in 2017, withstanding Hurricane Harvey in late August without a delay in schedule.
-Final assembly and testing takes place in 2018 and 2019 to ensure that Webb will perform its complex deployment unfolding and scientific mission perfectly once in space, since it will be farther away than humans have ever travelled and will not be able to be serviced.
-At 7:20 a.m.
-EST (1220 GMT) on December 25, 2021, Webb launched from CSG.
+In 2017, the mirrors and scientific instruments were connected and tested, then sent to NASA's Johnson Space Center in Houston, Texas.
+Additional environmental testing of the coupled telescope and instruments assembly occurred in a giant thermal vacuum chamber at Johnson in 2017, weathering Hurricane Harvey in late August without schedule delays.
+Final assembly and testing take place in 2018 and 2019 to ensure Webb will perform its complex deployment and scientific mission perfectly once in space, as it will be farther than humans have traveled and cannot be serviced.
+On December 25, 2021 at 7:20 a.m.
+EST (1220 GMT), Webb was launched from CSG.

 Webb Project Timeline